xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 - `--ruby.modules-path`
 - `--ruby.startup-directory`

-Specifying these startup options will do nothing in ArangoDB 2.2, so using these options should be avoided from now on as they might be removed in a future version of ArangoDB.
+Specifying these startup options will do nothing in AvocadoDB 2.2, so using these options should be avoided from now on as they might be removed in a future version of AvocadoDB.

 ### Removed startup options

-The following startup options have been removed in ArangoDB 2.2.
+The following startup options have been removed in AvocadoDB 2.2.
 Specifying them in the server's configuration file will not produce an error to make migration easier.
-Still, usage of these options should be avoided as they will not have any effect and might fully be removed in a future version of ArangoDB:
+Still, usage of these options should be avoided as they will not have any effect and might fully be removed in a future version of AvocadoDB:

 - `--database.remove-on-drop`
 - `--database.force-sync-properties`